-However, Transylvania County is actually known as the “Land of Waterfalls” with over 200+ waterfalls spanning across Western North Carolina.
-Asheville (NC Micropolitan Statistical Area) and Brevard fall into some of this area.
+However, Transylvania County is known as the “Land of Waterfalls.”
+Over 200+ waterfalls span Western North Carolina.
+Asheville (NC Micropolitan Statistical Area) and Brevard fall into some of these areas.

-So what are some of the best waterfalls near Asheville, in our humble opinion?
-I wouldn’t skip Douglas Falls or Looking Glass Falls.
-Gravefield Fields is home to two stunning waterfalls in the fall.
-Tourists and locals love to jump in Skinny Dip Falls.
+Graveyard Fields is home to two stunning waterfalls in the fall.
+Tourists and locals love to swim in Skinny Dip Falls.

 You can sit on the boulders or dip into the water, but please also know that the water is fast-moving and the rocks get slippery.

 The address for Catawba Falls is 3074 Catawba River Rd, Old Fort, NC 28762.

 You can plug 'Catawba Falls' into GPS and not have to worry about those directions being wrong -- like so many other trails and waterfalls near Asheville.

 We live here, and we still get confused sometimes.
 From Asheville, you will travel down 1-40 East and take Exit 73 toward Old Fort.
 You'll then take a right onto Catawba River Road.

 The next four waterfalls near Asheville, NC are located at DuPont State Recreational Forest, about 45-minutes+ from downtown.

 Visiting this area is free, including parking, and many lots have restrooms and fountains.